brittonlaroche/realm-IOT/README.md

 docker exec -it broker /bin/bash
 ```

+If you need help debugging a crashed docker container, take a look at this article [here](https://medium.com/@pimterry/5-ways-to-debug-an-exploding-docker-container-4f729e2c0aa8)

 ## Creating a Python MQTT client

 We may not choose to use the SenseHat prebuilt node libraries for a variety of reasons.
 Many of the MQTT forums are asking for a generic python client.
 We have decided to create one here to use the Realm MQTT Broker.
 This allows for a varierty of sensors and diffrent form factors not included in the SenseHat.